-Q&A WITH GEO HÖHN – CAMPUS MANAGER AT ABBEY ROAD INSTITUTE JOHANNESBURG
+Q&A WITH GEO HÖHN – LECTURER AT ABBEY ROAD INSTITUTE JOHANNESBURG

 Geo Höhn was raised in South Africa as well as Germany and Switzerland but received his initial musical training whilst in school in Germany.
 His work spans many genres from opera to commercial music including recordings/artists such as Johan Foley, Juanita Nel, Nathan Winkler and Richard Phillip Wolff.

 Geo has scored the musical soundtracks of many local and international feature films as well as myriad international and local TV series.
 He has also been involved in other aspects of film post production such as audio and video QC for international deliverables of various feature films.